History of Ethiopia: Zemene Mesafint

 Mikael Sehul had compromised the power of the Emperor, and from this point forward it lay ever more openly in the hands of the great nobles and military commanders.
-This point of time has been regarded as one start of the Era of the Princes.
+This point in time has been regarded as the start of the Era of the Princes.

 An aged and infirm imperial uncle prince was enthroned as Emperor Yohannes II.
 Ras Mikael soon had him murdered, and underage Tekle Haymanot II was elevated to the throne.

 This bitter religious conflict contributed to hostility toward foreign Christians and Europeans, which persisted into the 20th century and was a factor in Ethiopia's isolation until the mid-19th century, when the first British mission, sent in 1805 to conclude an alliance with Ethiopia and obtain a port on the Red Sea in case France conquered Egypt.
 The success of this mission opened Ethiopia to many more travellers, missionaries and merchants of all countries, and the stream of Europeans continued until well into Tewodros's reign.

-This isolation was pierced by very few European travellers.
-One was the French physician C.J.
-Poncet, who went there in 1698, via Sennar and the Blue Nile.
-After him James Bruce entered the country in 1769, with the object of discovering the sources of the Nile, which he was convinced lay in Ethiopia.
-Accordingly, leaving Massawa in September 1769, he travelled via Axum to Gondar, where he was well received by Emperor Tekle Haymanot II.
-He accompanied the king on a warlike expedition round Lake Tana, moving South round the eastern shore, crossing the Blue Nile (Abay) close to its point of issue from the lake and returning via the western shore.
-Bruce subsequently returned to Egypt at the end of 1772 by way of the upper Atbara, through the kingdom of Sennar, the Nile, and the Korosko desert.

-During the 18th century the most prominent rulers were the emperor Dawit III of Gondar (died May 18, 1721), Amha Iyasus of Shewa, who consolidated his kingdom and founded Ankober, and Tekle Giyorgis of Amhara – the last-mentioned is famous as having been elevated to the throne altogether six times and also deposed six times.
-The first years of the 19th century were disturbed by fierce campaigns between Ras Gugsa of Begemder, and Ras Wolde Selassie of Tigray, who fought over control of the figurehead Emperor Egwale Seyon.
-Wolde Selassie was eventually the victor, and practically ruled the whole country till his death in 1816 at the age of eighty.

-Dejazmach Sabagadis of Agame succeeded Wolde Selassie in 1817, through force of arms, to become warlord of Tigre.

-Modern
+Modern era

-1855–1936

 Under the Emperors Tewodros II (1855–1868), Yohannes IV (1872–1889), and Menelik II (1889–1913), the empire began to emerge from its isolation.
 Under Emperor Tewodros II, the "Age of the Princes" (Zemene Mesafint) was brought to an end.